 The NITC program strongly encourages communicating the results of research projects at national conferences and in refereed journals.
 Researchers should provide copies of all papers submitted to conferences or journals to NITC, and include appropriate attribution to NITC.
 Seminars, symposia, distance learning classes and any education or technology transfer activities undertaken with NITC support requires collection of metrics on numbers of transportation professionals attending.
 Video or streaming web archives that can be posted on the NITC web site are welcome.

 No-cost extensions are due no later than 1 month prior to the end date of a project.
 Please fill out the form completely, sign and give to your institution’s research office for processing no later than 1 month prior to the end date of a project.
 NITC will only accept extension requests that have been approved by the PI’s university research office.
 No-cost extensions for projects are not to exceed 6 months from the date of the project award (see the award letter date).
 NITC is performance driven and must report annually on performance measures related to program activities.
 Investigators must show reportable progress throughout the life of a project, and must justify the need for no-cost extensions.

 Researchers are required to submit a final report summarizing of research activities and findings, including educational and technology transfer activities.
 The final report serves as the technical documentation of the research and project undertaken.
 The final report should conform to the NITC templates, style guidelines and cover page specifications.
 The draft final report must be submitted 30 days prior to the official end date of the project.
 The draft final report will be peer-reviewed and copy-edited during a two-month review process.
-Researchers are responsible for incorporating peer-review comments into the final report which is due 30 days (firm) after the end date of the project.
+Researchers are responsible for incorporating peer-review comments into the final report within 30 days (firm) after receiving the peer reviews.